Exact non-stationary solutions of the Euler equations in two and three dimensions

 We assume that this metric admits a well-defined Riemannian exponential map

 that is a diffeomorphism from a neighborhood of $0\in\g$ onto a neighborhood of $e\in\G$.

 The corresponding coadjoint operators are defined by

-\begin{remark} Note that $\adstar$ is skew-adjoint with respect to $\ip{\cdot,\cdot}$ and therefore has purely imaginary spectrum on the complexified Lie algebra $\C \otimes \g$.
+\begin{remark} Note that for fixed $v\in \g$ the operator $u\mapsto\adstar_uv$ is skew-adjoint with respect to $\ip{\cdot,\cdot}$ and therefore has purely imaginary spectrum on the complexified Lie algebra $\C \otimes \g$.
 This observation will play a key role in the later construction of solutions. \end{remark}

 With these definitions, the geodesic equation on $\G$, when reduced to the Lie algebra, takes the form

 where $\gamma(t)=\exp_e(tu_0)$ is the unique geodesic satisfying $\gamma(0)=e$ and $\dot\gamma(0)=u_0$.
 Equations of the form~\eqref{euler-arnold} are known as Euler--Arnold equations and imply the conservation law